FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ### Machine-to-machine authorization

-The **Machine-to-machine authorization** OAuth mode is different than the previous modes we've covered.
+The **Machine-to-machine authorization** OAuth mode is different from the previous modes we've covered.
 This mode does not involve users at all.
 Rather, it allows an application to interact with another application.
 Normally, this is backend services communicating with each other via APIs.

 Here, one backend needs to be granted access to the other.
 We'll call the first backend the source and the second backend the target.
 To accomplish this, the source authenticates with the OAuth server.
 The OAuth server confirms the identity of the source and then returns a token that the source will use to call the target.
 This token can also include permissions that are used by the target to authorize the call the source is making.